 It's got a super "chilled" vibe, as South Africans say, the food's pretty good and the WiFi's even better, all of which combine to make it an ideal place to have a bite and get some work done.

 This may surprise those of you who know us because it surprised us:

 We thought Cape Town's hop-on hop-off bus was definitely worth spending a day and about R220 one.

 We won't repeat our experience here because this post is about Cape Town restaurants and we already shared everything we have to say about it in our Cape Town Hop On Hop Off Bus Guide.

 Not only is the setting superb, but it's a perfect opportunity to try some Cape Malay cuisine, the Jonkerhuis' specialty.

 - You can get a 2-for-1 Groot Constantia wine tasting (R90) as well as a 2-for-1 main course at the Jonkerhuis with the Entertainer App.
 If you and a friend both splurge on the Estate Tasting Plate (R238 each) for a sample of all their Cape Malay flavors and you also do a wine tasting at Groot Constantia's cellar (R90 each), you'll save a combined R328, which is pretty much the cost of the app!

-10. For a Destination Dining Delight
+11. A Destination Dining Delight

 About two hours northwest of Cape Town in the artsy beachside town of Paternoster, Wolfgat provides worthy incentive to veer the opposite direction from the masses who all head southeast towards Hermanus and the Garden Route.